HansLanda14ib/gestion-recette/README.md

 - **User Authentication**: Firebase authentication for secure user management.
 - **Recipe Creation**: Allows users to create and upload recipes with details.
 - **Recipe Listing**: Displays a list of recipes with essential information.
-- **Recipe Details**: Provides detailed information about a selected recipe.
 - **Update and Delete**: Allows users to modify or delete their recipes.
 - **API Documentation**: Accessible via `/api-docs` endpoint.
 ## Architecture